12.01.2024

 Creative ingenuity, prototypical and collaborative work and the use of analogue and digital media are particularly valuable skills for developing innovative and sustainable solutions.
 Skills such as respectful communication, empathy and a sense of responsibility are what really inspire people from different backgrounds to live and work together.
 And a mindful way of living and learning slowly but surely leads to a loving attitude towards oneself and the world.

-In order to promote the full range of these future skills in the classroom active forms of learning such as self-determined, research-based and cooperative learning - for example, heated debates, upcycling clothes during cross-class sustainability weeks or even meditation.
+In order to promote the full range of these future skills in the classroom active forms of learning such as self-determined, research-based and cooperative learning are required - for example, heated debates, upcycling clothes during cross-class sustainability weeks or even meditation.

 So how is a space designed that enables active learning experiences?